100 Notable alumni of

 -

-Ifeanyi Festus Ezeli-Ndulue is a Nigerian-American former professional basketball player.
-He previously played five seasons in the National Basketball Association (NBA).
-Ezeli played college basketball at Vanderbilt before being selected with the 30th overall pick in the 2012 NBA draft by the Golden State Warriors, where he won an NBA Championship in 2015.
-Ezeli last appeared in the 2016 NBA Finals and did not play basketball due to his knee surgery in the 2017 season, then coming back in 2021.
+Ifeanyi Festus Ezeli-Ndulue Listen is a Nigerian-American former professional basketball player who played five seasons in the National Basketball Association (NBA).
+He played college basketball for the Vanderbilt Commodores before being selected with the 30th overall pick in the 2012 NBA draft by the Golden State Warriors, where he won an NBA Championship in 2015.
+Ezeli last appeared in the 2016 NBA Finals and did not play basketball due to knee surgery in the 2017 season, then coming back in 2021.

 -